School's Back: Are Your Kids Ready?

 - Hillsborough County has programs for students with special needs.
 After-School opportunities for fun and learning are available at three recreation centers that also serve able-bodied students, and at four locations exclusively for children with special needs.
 Paralympic Sport Tampa Bay, a Hillsborough County Parks & Recreation program, offers year-round activities for children, teens, and adults with physical disabilities.

 - There are Hillsborough County programs tailored to the needs and interests of high school students.
 Youth Leadership Council helps students learn the importance of community service, and develop leadership skills.
 Standout teens earn recognition through the Youth Excellence and Achievement (YEA!) awards.
-Find out about the College Explorers Program, six weeks of concentrated development experiences at Florida A&M University for at-risk teens.

 - Public school students in grades K-12 can access most materials at local libraries, even without a library card.
 All they need is a seven-digit ID number and PIN.
 HAAL Pass (Hillsborough All Access Libraries) is a partnership between Hillsborough County Public Schools and the Hillsborough County Public Library Cooperative that automatically gives every student access to library resources.